-- (a) Each borrower shall be required to submit SBA Form 912. - (b) Each borrower shall provide a statement, which can be punishable by fine or imprisonment, regarding any open lawsuits and past lawsuits, regarding personal or business matters. - (c) A list of personal and business references shall be submitted with each loan request. - (d) Resumes on all owners in the business shall be required. - (e) A history of the business shall be required.

-5. Least Amount Necessary:
+- (a) All loans shall be collateralized by liens against the fixed assets and liens on the receivables and inventory of the business. - (b) The Lender may require the pledge of certain personal assets such as personal vehicles, stocks and bonds, and outside real estate. - (c) Personal Guarantees shall be required of all owners of a business, no matter their percentage of ownership in the business. - (d) Collateral coverage of 1.2 shall be provided preference with an exception allowance of 1.0 - 4.
+Character: - (a) Each borrower shall provide a statement, which can be punishable by fine or imprisonment, regarding any open lawsuits and past lawsuits, regarding personal or business matters. - (b) A list of personal and business references shall be submitted with each loan request. - (c) Resumes on all 20% or more ownership interests in the business shall be required. - (d) A history of the business shall be required. - 5.
+Least Amount Necessary: - (a) Applicant must provide verifiable evidence that business was adversely affected by Covid-19.

-- (a) Applicant must provide verifiable evidence that business was adversely affected by Covid-19. - (b) The Loan Officer shall consider personal resources such as cash that can be contributed into the project.

-6. Financial Ratios
+- (b) The Loan Officer shall consider personal resources such as cash that can be contributed into the project. - 6.
+Financial Ratios